bucardo/bucardo_org/Bucardo/Installation.md

     make test
     sudo make install

-Other Perl prerequisites that may or may not be installed already on your system include:
+Other Perl requirements that may or may not be installed already on your system are listed in the [Requirements]({% link Bucardo/Requirements.md %}) page

--    DBI
--    DBD::Pg
--    Test::Simple
--    boolean

 Download and unpack the Bucardo tarball
 ---------------------------------------